maantjemol/Uni-Notes/content/Groepopdracht idee.md

 - You know how HTTP works with persistent and non-persistent connections.
 - You know what HTTP cookies and web caching are.
 - SSL encription
+- You know what HTTPs is and what messages it uses.

 ### E-mail & DNS (2.3–2.4)
 *3 mensen*